×

 Who is directing Dumb Money?

 "Dumb Money" is the eighth film from Australian-American filmmaker Craig Gillespie, who started his career in the 2000s.
 The filmmaker regularly moves in and out of different genres, with biographical dramas being the one subgenre that recurs most often throughout his filmography.
-His films, "Million Dollar Arm," "The Finest Hours," "I, Tonya," and his work on "Pam & Tommy" and the Mike Tyson docudrama "Tyson" for TV are all based on real-life subjects and events, many of which featured numerous controversial moments.
+His films "Million Dollar Arm," "The Finest Hours," "I, Tonya," and his work on "Pam & Tommy" and the Mike Tyson docudrama "Tyson" for TV are all based on real-life subjects and events, many of which feature numerous controversial moments.